SimonAlling/userscript-proxy/README.md

 1. You need the **absolute path** to a directory containing your userscripts.
     This could be something like `/home/alling/userscripts`.

-1. Run Userscript Proxy with your userscripts directory mounted at `/usr/share/userscript-proxy/userscripts` inside the Docker container:
+1. Run Userscript Proxy with your userscripts directory mounted at some location (e.g. `/userscripts`) inside the Docker container, and tell Userscript Proxy to read userscripts from that directory:

     ```
-    docker run --rm --name userscript-proxy -p 8080:8080 -v "/home/alling/userscripts:/usr/share/userscript-proxy/userscripts" userscript-proxy
+    docker run --rm --name userscript-proxy -p 8080:8080 -v "/home/alling/userscripts:/userscripts" userscript-proxy --userscripts-dir "/userscripts"
     ```

-**Note:** This will replace the test userscript with your userscripts, so [`http://example.com`](http://example.com) won't be green anymore.

 ## Ignoring hosts